sw-code/sw-code.github.io/_posts/2023-10-25-making-unity-a-decent-employee-1.md

         return DataExtensions.EqualsOverriddenOrEqualProperties(first, second, type);
     }

+    /// If the type implements equals, we call it, otherwise compare property by property.
-    private static bool EqualsOverriddenOrEqualProperties(object first, object second, Type type) {
+    /// For structs with auto generated equals type, we also compare field by field: Their generated equality method will not compare float using approximate equality (lol thanks). private static bool EqualsOverriddenOrEqualProperties(object first, object second, Type type) {
         var equalsMethod = type.GetMethod("Equals", new [] { typeof(object) });